-Using an inventory to record and agree the condition of items in a rented property will minimise misunderstandings in the future and benefits both landlord and tenant.
+Using an inventory to record and agree on the condition of items in a rented property will minimise misunderstandings in the future and benefits both landlord and tenant.
 As a landlord, use this simple interview to create a form of inventory for a rented flat or house.
 The property inventory will help you create a detailed record of the condition of items in the property at the beginning and end of the tenancy.

 When should I use an inventory?

-Use this inventory
+Use this inventory:

 - when you want to let out a house or a flat

 - to record the condition of items within the property